dreamcrypto/express-shopping-cart/README.md

 You may want to create a static page to show contact details, about us, shipping information etc.

 New static pages are setup via `/admin/settings/pages`.

-## TODO

-- Modernize the frontend of the admin

-## Contributing

-I'm looking for contributors of any kind.
-I'm working on turning the admin panel into something more modern and using Vue.js.
-The frontend part of the website will always be a normal webapp with no SPA frameworks as I believe eCommerce apps should have SEO as top priority.

-Contributing payment providers and themes would be much appreciated.
-Payment providers are added by simply adding the payment provider file to `/lib/payments/provider.js`.

-If you see current code which could be enhanced (note: parts of the code is quite old but new to Github) you are welcome to submit a PR.